 Well, in 1952, the name was changed again, this time to Philadelphia Alley, since this walkway no longer qualified as an acceptable street.
 You can read more about its history here!

 8. Charleston’s Hidden Gardens

 These hidden gems in Charleston are truly a bit hidden.
-As you’re exploring the streets of Charleston, you’ll notice that a few houses have spectacular gardens in Charleston.
+As you’re exploring the streets of Charleston, you’ll notice that some houses have spectacular gardens in Charleston.
 These are all on private property, but you can see them as you walk by.

-Most notably, to me, is the garden pictured above, which is labeled as Shamrock Garden on Google maps.
+Most notable, to me, is the garden pictured above, which is labeled as Shamrock Garden on Google Maps.
 Shamrock Garden is a Boxwood Garden on Legare Street- what a beauty!